-- delays in business operations of our customers or vendors, construction at customer sites and installation, including such delays caused by the impact of the COVID-19 pandemic; - timing and level of expenditures associated with new product development activities; - regulatory requirements in some states for a certificate of need prior to the installation of a radiation device or foreign regulatory approvals, such as Class A or Class B user licenses in China;

-- delays in shipment due to, for example, unanticipated construction delays at customer locations where our products are to be installed, cancellations by customers, natural disasters, global or regional health pandemics or epidemics, or labor disturbances; - delays in our manufacturing processes or unexpected manufacturing difficulties, including due to COVID-19 related supply chain and logistics challenges; - the timing of the announcement, introduction and delivery of new products or product upgrades by us and by our competitors; - timing and level of expenditures associated with expansion of sales and marketing activities such as trade shows and our overall operations; - the timing and level of expenditures associated with our financing activities; - · the effects of foreign currency adjustments; - · changes in accounting principles, such as those related to revenue recognition, or in the interpretation or the application thereof; and - fluctuations in our gross margins and the factors that contribute to such fluctuations, as described in Management's Discussion and Analysis of Financial Condition and Results of Operations and the risk factor entitled, "Our ability to achieve profitability depends in part on maintaining or increasing our gross margins on product sales and services, which we may not be able to achieve."
+- delays in business operations of our customers or vendors, construction at customer sites and installation, including such delays caused by the impact of the COVID-19 pandemic or supply chain delays; - timing and level of expenditures associated with new product development activities; - regulatory requirements in some states for a certificate of need prior to the installation of a radiation device or foreign regulatory approvals, such as Class A or Class B user licenses in China; - delays in shipment due to, for example, unanticipated construction delays at customer locations where our products are to be installed, cancellations by customers, natural disasters, global or regional health pandemics or epidemics, or labor disturbances; - delays in our manufacturing processes or unexpected manufacturing difficulties, including due to supply chain and logistics challenges; - the timing of the announcement, introduction and delivery of new products or product upgrades by us and by our competitors; - timing and level of expenditures associated with expansion of sales and marketing activities such as trade shows and our overall operations; - the timing and level of expenditures associated with our financing activities; - the effects of foreign currency adjustments; - · changes in accounting principles, such as those related to revenue recognition, or in the interpretation or the application thereof; and - fluctuations in our gross margins and the factors that contribute to such fluctuations, as described in Management's Discussion and Analysis of Financial Condition and Results of Operations and the risk factor entitled, "Our ability to achieve profitability depends in part on maintaining or increasing our gross margins on product sales and services, which we may not be able to achieve."

 Because many of our operating expenses are based on anticipated sales and a high percentage of these expenses are fixed for the short term, a small variation in the timing of revenue recognition can cause significant variations in operating results from quarter to quarter.
-Our overall gross margins are impacted by a number of factors described in our risk factor entitled "Our ability to achieve profitability depends in part on maintaining or increasing our gross margins on product sales and services, which we may not be able to achieve."
 If our financial results fall below the expectation of securities analysts and investors, the trading price of our common stock would almost certainly decline.

 We report our orders and backlog on a quarterly and annual basis.
 Unlike revenues, orders and backlog are not defined by U.S. GAAP, and are not within the scope of the audit conducted by our independent registered public accounting firm.
 Also, for the reasons discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations, our orders and backlog cannot necessarily be relied upon as accurate predictors of future revenues.
 Order cancellation or significant delays in installation date will reduce our backlog and future revenues, and we cannot predict if or when orders will mature into revenues.
-Based on historical experience, approximately 29% of our \$1051.7 million remaining performance obligations as of March 31, 2022 may never result in revenue due to cancellation.
 In addition, we have experienced an increase in cancellations beyond historical levels due to the uncertainties surrounding the effects of the COVID-19 pandemic.
-Particularly high levels of cancellations or age-outs in one or more periods may cause our revenue and gross margins to decline in current or future periods and will make it difficult to compare our operating results from quarter to quarter.
+Particularly high levels of cancellations or age outs in one or more periods may cause our revenue and gross margins to decline in current or future periods and will make it difficult to compare our operating results from quarter to quarter.
 We cannot assure you that our backlog will result in revenue on a timely basis or at all, or that any cancelled contracts will be replaced.